Newex/SolidNetsEasyClient/README.md

 The customer never leaves your checkout page, the Nets integration is displayed in an iframe by using the Nets Checkout JS SDK.
 The benefit is the possibility for a more streamlined customer experience, by only having the customer in 1 place and being able to customize the look and feel of your checkout page.

-The drawback is a more complex developer burden.
+The drawback is more work for the developer, and the result is only as good as the developer makes it.

 ## Hosted checkout